ivega16/Text-Editor/README.md

 ## Description

-My motivation was to create an SVG logo utilizing different shapes.
-I built this project so individuals could customize shapes and graphics in an efficient manner.
-This problem solves saving time on creating unique images.
-I learned how to use logic to meet the criteria associated with creating an SVG logo.
+My motivation was to create a text editor that runs in the browser.
+I built this project so  I could create an application that meets the PWA criteria.
+This application should be able to be used offline as well.

 ## Table of Contents (Optional)